-Note that the 49" model has a 60Hz panel and doesn't support FreeSync.
+Note: The 49 inch model has a 60Hz panel and doesn't support FreeSync.

-The 49" model has a 60Hz panel, and does not support 120Hz inputs.
+Note: The 49 inch model has a 60Hz panel, and doesn't support 120Hz inputs.

 The One Remote feature allows you to control other devices with the remote, even if they don't support HDMI-CEC.

 There's a single button that controls the on-screen menu underneath the center of the TV.
 You can turn the TV on/off, change inputs, or adjust the volume.